meltaxa/herculis/README.md

    pvo_systemid: XXXXXXXX
    # Sungrow settings
    sgDeviceId: XXXXXXXX
-   sgUnitId: XXXXXXXX
    ```

    For PVOutput, you can find these under [Settings](https://pvoutput.org/account.jsp).

    For Sungrow's Solarinfo Bank, you will need to traverse their website to
-   discover your Device ID and User ID.
+   discover your Device ID.
 Following these instructions if you are
    using the Google Chrome web browser.

    In Chrome, login to Sungrow's SolarInfo Bank site at